shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 <a id="Common_Errors"></a>
 ## Common Errors

 The following are a few of the common errors that you can run into and how to resolve them.
-If you get really stuck, feel free to contact the {% include product %} Software team (support@shotgunsoftware.com) and we'll help you out.
+If you get really stuck, please visit our [support site](https://knowledge.autodesk.com/contact-support) for help.

 ### Invalid path: $PLUGIN_PATHS$